Component: Audit Log Export

 When an SFTP connection is selected, the information of the corresponding Host, Port, and Root path will be shown.

-Note: Read SFTP hub to learn how to set up SFTP connection
+Note: Read SFTP hub to learn how to set up an SFTP connection.

-File settings Below are settings for the output file.
-These settings, when are set, will override the settings of the plugin which handles the output file.
+File settings Below are the settings for the output file.
+When set, these settings override the settings of the plugin that handles the output file.

-• Culture [optional]: It is the culture information of the output file which affects formats of some values in the file.
+- Culture [optional]: The culture information of the output file, which affects the format of some values in the file.
 The default value is the current culture of the web server.

-• Date time format [optional]: Values which are date time will follow this format setting.
-If the setting is unset, the short date format of the set or current culture will be used.
+- Date time format [optional]: Date-time values follow this format setting.
+If the setting is unset, the short date format of the set or current culture is used.

-• Byte order mark (BOM): The checkbox indicates whether the BOM should be inserted to the file or not.
+- Byte order mark (BOM): This checkbox indicates whether the BOM should be inserted into the file.
 It also depends on the encoding setting.
-If the used encoding does not support BOM then this setting is ignored.
+If the encoding used does not support BOM, this setting is ignored.
 By default, the BOM is disabled.

-• Enclosing character [optional] [For CSV only]: If any value in the file needs to be enclosed, the component will use this defined character to enclose the value.
+- Enclosing character [optional] [For CSV only]: If any value in the file needs to be enclosed, the component uses this defined character to enclose the value.

-• Enclose all [For CSV only]: With this setting enabled, the component will enclose all values in the content of the file.
+- Enclose all [For CSV only]: With this setting enabled, the component encloses all values in the content of the file.

-• Delimiter [optional] [For CSV only]: The string that separates fields' values in the content of the output file.
-If it is not defined, the component will use the delimiter from the the set or current culture.
+- Delimiter [optional] [For CSV only]: The string that separates field values in the content of the output file.
+If it is not defined, the component uses the delimiter from the set or current culture.

 Audit Log Collection Manager

-Audit Log Export component provides flexible configurations for what and how audit logs are exported.
+The Audit Log Export component provides flexible configuration for what audit logs are exported and how.

-On this page, you can view, add, edit or delete audit log collection configurations.
-In addition, this page also provides import and export features that help to move the configurations around different environments.
-These two features can also be used to do the restore and backup tasks.
+On this page, you can view, add, edit, or delete audit log collection configurations.
+In addition, this page provides import and export features that help move the configurations between different environments.
+These two features can also be used for restore and backup tasks.

-This page has a basic layout which consists of a list and some actions to manipulate items on the list.
+This page has a basic layout consisting of a list and some actions to manage items on the list.

 Audit Log Collection List